Medical Necessity Policy

 Policy

-- Behavioral health treatment medical necessity requires that the service provided must reasonably be expected to improve symptoms associated with the patient’s diagnosis, whether secondary to illness, disease, injury, or deficits in functioning, and consistent with generally accepted standards of practice.
-These standards of practice include credible scientific evidence published in peer-reviewed literature, generally recognized by the appropriate behavioral health community, physician specialty society recommendations and other relevant factors.
+2. Medical necessity of behavioral health requires that the service provided must reasonably be expected to improve symptoms associated with the patient’s diagnosis, whether secondary to illness, disease, injury, or deficits in functioning, and consistent with generally accepted standards of practice.
+These standards of practice include credible scientific evidence published in peer-reviewed literature (evidence based practices) and/or treatment approaches that are generally recognized by the appropriate behavioral health community.

-- According to the American Medical Association (AMA), medical necessity mandates the provision of healthcare services that a physician or other healthcare provider, exercising prudent clinical judgment, would provide to a patient for the purpose of preventing, evaluating, diagnosing, or treating an illness, injury, disease, or its symptoms, and that are
+3. According to the American Medical Association (AMA), medical necessity mandates the provision of healthcare services that a physician or other healthcare provider, exercising prudent clinical judgment, would provide to a patient for the purpose of preventing, evaluating, diagnosing, or treating an illness, injury, disease, or its symptoms, and that are:

-- Clinically appropriate, in terms of type, frequency, extent, site and duration, and considered effective for the patient’s illness, injury or disease
+2. Clinically appropriate, in terms of type, frequency, extent, site, and duration, and considered effective for the patient’s illness, injury, or disease

-- Not primarily for the convenience of the patient, physician or other healthcare provider, and not more costly than an alternative service or sequence of services that are at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of that patient’s illness, injury, or disease
+3. Not primarily for the convenience of the patient, physician, or other healthcare provider, and not more costly than an alternative service or sequence of services that are at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of that patient’s illness, injury, or disease

-- Documented evidence of the need for treatment to address the significant negative impact of the DSM diagnosis in the patient’s life in any of the following areas: primary support, social/interpersonal, occupational/educational, health/medical compliance, and/or ability to maintain safety for either self or others
+3. Documented evidence outlining the need for treatment to address the significant negative impact of the identified diagnosis on the patient’s life.
+Negative impact (i.e. functional impairment) may be present in any of the following areas: activities of daily living, social/interpersonal, occupational/educational, health/medical compliance, and/or ability to maintain safety for either self or others

-- The patient requires ongoing treatment/intervention in order to maintain symptom relief and/or psychosocial functioning for a chronic recurrent mental health illness.
-Treatment is intended to prevent intensification of said symptoms or deterioration in functioning that would result in admission to higher levels of care.
+4. The patient requires ongoing treatment/intervention in order to maintain symptom relief and/or psychosocial functioning for a chronic recurrent mental health illness.
+Treatment is intended to: prevent intensification of symptoms, prevent deterioration in functioning that would result in admission to higher levels of care, and/or improve overall functioning.

 Attachments: None.